-One of the most important things you can do after surgery is nasal irrigation.
-Immediately after the nasal packs are removed you should use a saline nasal spray such as "Ocean Spray" several times per day to prevent crusts from forming in your nose.
-We will also have you start using a water pick irrigator during the first week of surgery.
-You are to continue using the water pick irrigator until we tell you to stop.
+One of the most important things you do after surgery is nasal irrigation.
+Immediately after the nasal packs are removed on the 7th day you should start using a saline nasal spray such as "Ocean Spray" several times per day to prevent crusts from forming in your nose.
+You may also be instructed to start using a water pick irrigator or NeilMed sinus rinse during the first week of surgery, depending on the surgeon.
+Please inquire about this preoperatively.
+You are to continue using a nasal irrigator until we tell you to stop.
 Many patients will use it indefinitely or when they have an upper respiratory infection.
 Failure to irrigate will likely cause the surgery to fail!!